EDJNet/tidywikidatar/README.md

 [EDJNet](https://europeandatajournalism.eu/), the European Data Journalism Network.

-It is distributed under the GPL license.
+It is distributed under the MIT license.